Facebook wants to take your personal messages and use them as a way to target you with more advertising. Let’s try to stop them.

 Cryptocat is an app designed to make private chat fun and accessible, which explains the jovial name and feline connection.
 The latest version of Cryptocat’s web apps is able to login, retrieve your Facebook contacts list, display it in a buddy list and initiate standard (unencrypted) chats with your contacts.

 Just like Cryptocat, SafeChat encrypts your Facebook messages and renders them useless to the social network for marketing purposes.
-And, just like Cryptocat, the app is available as a web app for Chrome and Firefox with an iOS (free) version available too.
+And, just like Cryptocat, the app is available as a web app for Chrome and Firefox with an iOS (free) version [No longer available] available too.
 The Facebook chat feature is available in all versions, though the iPhone app does have a few caveats.

 If you want to receive notifications (and why wouldn’t you) the app must be run in background mode to refresh every ten minutes in order to fetch new messages.
 Pictures, group chats and read receipts won’t work either.